Rudolph the Red-Nosed Reindeer: The Movie: Plot

 At night, unknowingly with the help and guidance of the Sprites, Rudolph journeys across the North Pole, and eventually befriends an Arctic fox named Slyly and later, a polar bear named Leonard.
 Meanwhile, Zoey learns that Rudolph ran away from home, and runs off to search for him.
-She eventually comes across Stormella's bridge the next morning and decides to cross it despite the consequences.
-However, she is caught and imprisoned by Stormella.
+She eventually comes across Stormella's bridge the next morning and decides to cross it despite the consequences, only to be caught and imprisoned by Stormella.
 Santa sends Boone and Doggle to search for Rudolph and Zoey.
 Rudolph meets the Sprites, who teach him how to use his nose properly and inform him of Zoey's capture.
 Rudolph, Leonard, and Slyly journey to Stormella's castle, but upon arrival, Slyly stays behind out of fear of Stormella's pet wolves while Rudolph and Leonard enter.

 After Rudolph and Leonard are captured and imprisoned by Stormella, she unleashes a massive blizzard upon the North Pole.
 After Stormella goes to sleep, Slyly, having gained some courage, sneaks into her bedroom and retrieves a key that unlocks the prison cells.
-However, Stormella wakes up, realizes this, and sends her pack of wolves after Rudolph and his friends, who eventually corner them on a cliff.
+However, Stormella wakes up, realizes this and sends her pack of wolves after Rudolph and his friends, who eventually corner them on a cliff.
 When she threatens to freeze Zoey first, Rudolph uses his nose to blind Stormella, sending her toppling over the cliff and hanging on for dear life.
 Rudolph and the others then save Stormella, and she gratefully offers to grant him a wish.
 Much to the Ice Queen's dismay, Rudolph wishes that Stormella would be nice.

 Though the wish takes full effect, Stormella is unable to stop the snowstorm that she created.
 Boone and Doggle later find and bring the entire group back to Santa's Village.
 Because of the blizzard, Santa is unable to carry out his flight this year, but when he sees Rudolph's glowing nose, Santa asks him to lead his team of Flyers while officially appointing him a true Flyer as well.
-Rudolph guides Santa's sleigh through the storm, and receives a hero's welcome when he returns.
+Rudolph guides Santa's sleigh through the storm, and receives a hero's welcome from his family (including a reformed Arrow), friends and the other villagers when he returns.